Asthma programs bring costs down

-A review of its 1995 claims data revealed that six of Blue Care Network of Southeast Michigan in Southfield primary care groups had exceptionally high utilization among its pediatric asthma patients.
-The HMO immediately pulled together representatives from every facet of the organization to develop an asthma management program that successfully reduced annual utilization costs an average of $673 per program participant.
+A review of its 1995 claims data revealed that six of Blue Care Network of Southeast Michigan’s 24 primary care groups had exceptionally high utilization among its pediatric asthma patients.
+The health maintenance organization (HMO), based in in Southfield, MI, immediately pulled together representatives from every facet of the organization to develop an asthma management program that successfully reduced annual utilization costs an average of $673 per program participant.
 (For other program results, see box, below right.)

 "Our approach was to go after those high utilizers of service, the patients with obvious treatment failures.
 Asthma is a disease that responds well to treatment.
 Good management can make a difference in medical costs and quality of life," says James J. Lewandowski, RN, MHSA, manager of health promotion and disease management for the HMO.

 Blue Care Network called in representatives from all departments to work on the program.
 "You really need all departments to get a disease management program up and running," says Lewandowski.
-"Our provider representatives and the relationships with our providers get our message out.
+"Our provider representatives and the relationships they have with our providers help us deliver our message.
 Our quality management department had the necessary expertise in the continuous quality improvement method to help us look at outcomes management."

-Many of the families didn’t understand what the health plan was offering and didn’t express an interest in enrolling in the program, Lewandowski notes.
-"Each time the child was admitted to the hospital or emergency room, we sent another letter to the family," he says.
-In addition, a Blue Care Network nurse called the family to offer information about the Asthmatter of Fact program soon after the child’s inpatient admission or emergency room visit.
-"We know that in terms of changing patient behavior our best chances come during the event and immediately after the event.
-If we approach them several weeks or months after an asthma episode, they have no interest in a management program."
+Many of the families, however, seemed not to understand what the health plan was offering and didn’t express an interest in enrolling in the program, he notes.
+"Each time the child was admitted to the hospital or emergency room we sent another letter to the family," he says.
+In addition, a Blue Care Network nurse called the family to offer information about the program soon after the child’s inpatient admission or emergency room visit.
+"We know that in terms of changing patient behavior, our best chances come during the event and immediately after the event.
+If we approach them several weeks or months after an asthma episode, they have much less interest in a management program."

-On the provider side, Blue Care Network developed a comprehensive patient profile for each child in the high utilization group.
-The profile lists what medications the child was taking, and how often the prescriptions had been filled in the past 12 months, as well as any admissions.
-"This is the first time these physicians had seen this type of administrative report for their patients," says Lewandowski.
+On the provider side, Blue Care Network developed a comprehensive patient profile for each child in the high-utilization group.
+The profile lists what medications the child was taking and how often the prescriptions had been filled in the past 12 months, as well as any admissions.
+"This is the first time these physicians had seen this type of administrative report for their patients," he says.
 "We made it clear in a letter that accompanies the reports that we would like them to recommend their patients participate in the program."

-Once a physician approves a patient’s participation in the program, Blue Care Network sends the referral to a local home care agency, he says.
+Once a physician approves a patient’s participation in the program, Blue Care Network sends the referral to a local home care agency.
 "We surveyed local providers and found those that met our specifications for what we considered asthma expertise.
-We worked with them to develop two asthma manuals — one for patients and one for providers."
+We worked with them to develop two asthma manuals: one for patients and one for providers."

 Blue Care Network also had a nurse clinician train physician office staff how to deliver asthma education to their patients.
 "It’s more often the office staff that educates the patient, not the physician.
 We felt including the staff in asthma education was an important step.
-Luckily, we received an educational grant from a pharmaceutical company to cover the costs of staff education," he explains.
+Luckily, we received an educational grant from a pharmaceutical company to cover the costs of staff education."

 In addition to asthma education, the home care nurse provides the following services: